Programacion-multinucleo-2018/assignment-2-image-blurring-ludoviccyril/README.md

 Rubric:

-1. The program shows the original image, and the blurred image.
+1. The program shows the original image, and the blurred image. *Complete*
-2. Applied a 5x5 bluring window.
+2. Applied a 5x5 bluring window. *Complete*
-3. Images are loaded and displayed correctly.
+3. Images are loaded and displayed correctly. *Complete*
-4. GPU code is initialized correctly.
+4. GPU code is initialized correctly. *Complete*
-5. The report file has tables with the performance data for the different configurations, as well as for the speedup obtained.
+5. The report file has tables with the performance data for the different configurations, as well as for the speedup obtained. *Complete*
-6. The report file has the computer's characteristics, as well as the conclusions.
+6. The report file has the computer's characteristics, as well as the conclusions. *Complete*

+**NOTES**

+1. There is an error when using a block of 64x64 threads: you end up using more threads than is allowed per block.
+When I tested your code with said configuration, it produced an incorrect image.
+Changing the configuration of the block to 32x32, or 16x64, etc, corrects the issue.

+**Grade: 95**